Conflicts of Commitment in Research UPPS No. 02.02.08

-04.02 Activities requiring examination on a case-by-case basis and advance approval.
-The activities in this section may also require disclosure of financial conflict of interest (see UPPS No. 02.02.07, Researcher Conflicts of Interest in Research and Sponsored Program Activities).
+04.02 Activities requiring examination on a case-by-case basis and advance approval, which may also require disclosure of financial conflict of interest (see UPPS No. 02.02.07, Researcher Conflicts of Interest in Research and Sponsored Program Activities):

-b.
-Relationships that might enable (or appear to enable) the researcher to influence the university's dealings with an outside organization in ways leading to personal gain or other conflicts of interest; and
+b. relationships that might enable (or appear to enable) the researcher to influence the university's dealings with an outside organization in ways leading to personal gain or other conflicts of interest;

-*d.
-Assigning postdoctoral fellows or other trainees of similar status (excepting undergrad and grad students) to university projects sponsored by a for-profit or not-for-profit business, provided the arrangement is in compliance with UPPS No. 02.02.07, Researcher Conflicts of Interest in Research and Sponsored Program Activities
+e. assigning postdoctoral fellows or other trainees of similar status (except undergrad and grad students) to university projects sponsored by a for-profit or not-for-profit business, provided the arrangement is in compliance with UPPS No. 02.02.07, Researcher Conflicts of Interest in Research and Sponsored Program Activities.

 04.03 Activities that are probably unacceptable:

-*f.
-Assigning students or other trainees of similar status (excepting postdoctoral scholars) to university projects sponsored by a for-profit or not-for-profit business in which the individual or family member has a significant financial interest, including a significant consulting relationship (see UPPS No. 02.02.07, Researcher Conflicts of Interest in Research and Sponsored Program Activities); and
+f. assigning students or other trainees of similar status (except postdoctoral scholars) to university projects sponsored by a for-profit or not-for-profit business in which the individual or family member has a significant financial interest, including a significant consulting relationship (see UPPS No. 02.02.07, Researcher Conflicts of Interest in Research and Sponsored Program Activities); and

-05.03.
-If researchers engage in any activities explicit or implicit to Section 04.02 above, it is the responsibility of the researcher to comply with the policy and procedures outlined in the UPPS No. 02.02.07, Researcher Conflicts of Interest in Research and Sponsored Program Activities.
+05.03 If researchers engage in any activities explicit or implicit to Section 04.02 above, it is the responsibility of the researcher to comply with the policy and procedures outlined in UPPS No. 02.02.07, Researcher Conflicts of Interest in Research and Sponsored Program Activities.

 06.01 Texas State requires that all researchers will comply fully, truthfully and in a timely manner with this policy.
-Instances of deliberate breach will subject the researcher to disciplinary actions under policies of Texas State and The Texas State University System.
+Instances of deliberate breach will subject the researcher to disciplinary actions under policies of the university and The Texas State University System (TSUS).
 Such action could result in a formal reprimand, non-renewal of appointment, termination of appointment or other enforcement action.

-06.02 If a researcher’s failure to comply with this policy has biased the design, conduct or reporting of funded or unfunded research or sponsored program activities, Texas State will promptly notify the appropriate granting agency, sponsor, or other appropriate agency of the incident so they may take corrective action.
+06.02 If a researcher’s failure to comply with this policy has biased the design, conduct or reporting of funded or unfunded research or sponsored program activities, the university will promptly notify the appropriate granting agency, sponsor, or other appropriate agency of the incident so they may take corrective action.

 07. REQUIRED CHANGES

-07.01 The university will change the policy and procedures set forth in this document as required by future changes in federal, state, The Texas State University System, or university regulations.
+07.01 The university will change the policy and procedures set forth in this document as required by future changes in federal, state, The TSUS, or university regulations.

 08. REVIEWERS OF THIS UPPS